How to Open a Bank Account in Australia as a Non-Resident

 Can non-residents open a bank account in Australia?

 Some institutions allow applications to be initiated online, including prior to arrival in Australia.
-However, identity verification may still need to be completed in person, depending on the provider and circumstances.
+However, identity verification may still need to be completed in person, depending on the provider and individual circumstances.

 Common reasons for opening a local bank account